SouthernMethodistUniversity/coding/sections/text-editors.md

 ### Editors vs. IDEs

 When it comes to editing text and writing code, you can use either a text editor or an IDE (Integrated Development Environment).
 Text editors tend to be more lightweight solutions, while IDEs try to provide a lot of features to help you write code and tend to target specific languages.
 There are a lot of exceptions to that description, but the distinction isn't that important.
 Just know that editors will sometimes describe themselves as IDEs, and that there's a slight difference in philosophy between them.

-[More information about text editors](text-editors-ides.md) can be found in the resources at the end of the lesson.

 [<<< Previous](command-line-useful.md) | [Next >>>](cloud-vs-local.md)